simsam8/idd-solafune/report/report.md

 #### Model architecture

-SegFormer is composed of two main components:

-1. Mix Transformer (MiT) Encoder:
+SegFormer is composed of two main components, the Mix Transformer (MiT) Encoder and an All-MLP Decoder.

-    - The encoder is built on a Transformer-based backbone specifically designed for efficient visual representation learning.
+The encoder is built on a Transformer-based backbone specifically designed for efficient visual representation learning.
-    - Unlike classical Vision Transformers, SegFormer avoids explicit positional encodings, making it more robust to varying image resolutions.
+Unlike classical Vision Transformers, SegFormer avoids explicit positional encodings, making it more robust to varying image resolutions.
-    - It uses overlapping patch embeddings and a hierarchical structure to effectively capture both local and global contexts in the image.
+It uses overlapping patch embeddings and a hierarchical structure to effectively capture both local and global contexts in the image.

-2. All-MLP Decoder:
-    - The decoder consists solely of lightweight Multi-Layer Perceptrons (MLPs), which fuse multi-scale features extracted by the encoder.
+The decoder consists solely of lightweight Multi-Layer Perceptrons (MLPs), which fuse multi-scale features extracted by the encoder.
-    - This results in a simple yet highly performant decoding module with low computational overhead, making the model suitable even for resourc constrained environments.
+This results in a simple yet highly performant decoding module with low computational overhead, making the model suitable even for resource constrained environments.

 #### Implementation